The year is still young, but the digital landscape of 2021 is already littered with bad behavior.

 Continuing a 2020 trend, opportunistic hackers and data thieves are taking full advantage of the pandemic’s dynamics and the shift to remote work.
 With more of our everyday functions moving online than ever before, cybercriminals now run rampant across businesses, schools, and social media platforms.
 Last year ended with what was potentially the biggest-ever hack perpetrated against the U.S. government—and, so far this year, hacking exploits show no signs of slowing down.

-Notable Cyberattacks of January
+Biggest Cyberattacks of January

 International Political Organizations Targeted by High-Profile Iranian Hacker Group